-When Seattle Cancer Care Alliance prepares to build a new immunotherapy clinic, their first stop is an old Sears warehouse.
-There, using 8′ cardboard panels, staff and patients get a chance to shape the space into something no architect could have designed alone.
+Produced by Dan McComb, this movie shows that when Seattle Cancer Care Alliance prepared to build a new immunotherapy clinic, their first stop was an old Sears warehouse.
+There, using 8′ cardboard panels, staff and patients got a chance to shape the space into something no architect could have designed alone.

 SHINE, by Dan McComb, is a collaborative film project produced by BIZNIK.com, an online networking community for micro business owners and solopreneurs.
 The project began on May 6, 2009 when 12 video crews and over 400 entrepreneurs gathered in Seattle’s largest film production studio to share why they work long hours, for low pay, facing great uncertainty.

 The film combines compelling stories from the event, and interviews with academics, celebrated researchers (like Scott Shane author of Illusions of Entrepreneurship), and entrepreneurial superlatives (like Bruce Livingstone, founder of iStockphoto, acquired by Getty Images for $50M).